 There are no known mineral rights.

 There are no conservation easements in place.
 The new property owner could choose to participate in one at their discretion.

-A dwelling could be built through the proper processes.
+New owners could build a dwelling through the proper processes.

 Hunting in the area is handled through the Utah Division of Wildlife Resources annual drawing & application.
 The application period is usually in February.

-There are no HOAs or bylaws controlling the land.
+No HOAs or bylaws are controlling the land.
 All improvements would need county approval.

 There are no structures on the property.